 The Cane Corso is a potent, smart, and profoundly faithful canine type with lengthy roots and a current standing as an outstanding guard and household defender.
-Recognized for its commanding presence and steady assurance, this Italian mastiff is not a dog for just anyone—but in the correct residence, it turns into a dedicated partner and dependable protector.
+Recognised for its commanding presence and steady assurance, this Italian mastiff is not a dog for just anyone—but in the correct residence, it turns into a dedicated partner and dependable protector.

 Introduction: Why the Cane Corso Fascinates Canine Enthusiasts Globally